-Staff will work with a consultant to supplement the 2019 EMP and IEP and analyze the ratepayer impacts of a series of possible scenarios, building off of preliminary analysis initiated by RCGB.
-The consultant will assist Staff with developing cost estimates for the various elements of implementing New Jersey’s clean energy goals, such as the Renewable Portfolio Standard, solar incentives, energy efficiency, EVs, offshore wind, energy storage (“ES”) programs, and the Regional Greenhouse Gas Initiative.
+Staff engaged The Brattle Group (“Brattle”) to incorporate the goals and objectives of the EMP, including the results of the IEP, into a comprehensive model of customer rates and energy costs in the year 2030 for four classes of customers (low-income and non-low-income residential plus small and large commercial and industrial customers) under three scenarios (current policy, EMP achievement, and ambitious pathways).
+In addition, Brattle compared results for each pathway across different customer types to examine the incremental impacts for customers that adopt various ways to increase their use of clean energy solutions.

+The Board accepted the Ratepayer Impact Study in August 2022.
+The Study found that the 2030 total energy costs of the average residential and the average small and large commercial and industrial customers are expected to be lower than their current costs if these customers are able to adopt electric vehicles or electric heating technologies and participate in energy efficiency programs.
+The study further noted that the avoided cost of reduced greenhouse gas emissions in 2030 from electrification of vehicles and homes provides an annual benefit of $1.75 billion per year in 2030.

 Dual Use Pilot

 In July 2021, Governor Murphy, pursuant to EMP Goal 2.1.8, signed the Dual Use Solar Act (L. 2021, c.
 170), which directs the Board to establish a pilot program for the development of dual-use solar projects on productive farmland (also known as “agrivoltaics”).
 The Pilot Program is designed to demonstrate and study the compatibility of active agricultural or horticultural production and solar photovoltaic infrastructure on the same property.
-Throughout 2022, and in close collaboration with the New Jersey Department of Agriculture, the DEP, and other interested stakeholders, the Board will conduct robust public engagement to gather input on the implementation of this law.
+Staff engaged Rutgers University for providing crucial input into the design of the Pilot Program.
+Throughout 2023, and in close collaboration with the New Jersey Department of Agriculture, the DEP, and other interested stakeholders, the Board will conduct robust public engagement to gather input on the implementation of this law.

+2023 Northeast New Jersey LiDAR Data Recollection Project

+The Board is considering entering into an MOU with the DEP through which the Board would contribute $50,000 to a multi-agency regional light detection and ranging (“LiDAR”) data collection project for the northeast New Jersey counties of Monmouth, Middlesex, Union, Hudson, Essex, and Bergen in spring 2023.

 Outreach and Education

-The BPU’s EE Marketing Working Group – which the Board also established during the EE Transition – includes representatives of the BPU Staff from multiple divisions, the NJCEP program administrators, utility companies and their program administrators, the New Jersey Division of Rate Counsel, Sustainable Jersey, and others.
-This working group coordinates on outreach and education on energy efficiency programs offered across the state.
+The BPU’s EE Marketing Working Group – which the Board also established during the EE Transition – includes representatives of the BPU Staff from multiple divisions, the NJCEP program administrators, utility companies and their program administrators, Rate Counsel, Sustainable Jersey, and others.
+This working group coordinates on outreach and education on EE programs offered across the state.
 The EE Marketing Working Group’s activities are consistent with and supportive of EMP Goal 3.1.6, which is to “[s]treamline and increase marketing, education, awareness, and program administration.”

 Clean Energy Conference